enescagrihan/surveyform/README.md

-Survey form that can be shaped for any need.
+A survey form that can be shaped for any need.